 Higher resolutions only make the file and physical size larger than needed slowing down your site.
 Not to mention file sizes in the thousands of pixels can cause the WordPress Media Upload process to choke.

-Did You Know?
-The Web is 72dpi — period.
-You do not need to spend big money on high resolution photos for your website.
-Photo sites offer low resolution photos, which are not good for print or off-line use, but are exactly what you can use on your site.
+The Web uses 72dpi, so you do not need to spend big money on high resolution photos for your website.
+Stock image websites sites offer low resolution photos, which are not good for print or off-line use, but they are exactly what you can use on your site.

-Low Res photos are the least expensive as well.
+Low resolution images are the least expensive as well.
 Paying big bucks for a high resolution photos to use on your site many times is not necessary.
 For page or post accent photos, graphics 300-600 pixels in width are all you really need.
 Only buy higher resolutions if you need a larger physically sized image or intend to also use off-line.

 7. Never increase your image size.

 When it comes to resizing photos you can always reduce an image size, but cannot increase in size from the original size without losing detail.
 So, you can go smaller — but not larger.
 Increasing from an image’s original size results in loss of resolution and a blurry photo.
 (Be aware that when it comes to photographs with every “save” the file quality will degrade.)